bitstrings/bitstrings.github.com/README.md

 ### splasher-maven-plugin (avaliable from the Maven central repository) ###

 The splasher plugin can be used to compose a splash screen.
 It can complement an existing splash or create one from scratch.
+Basically you can create an image from a set of components.

 Documentation: http://bitstrings.github.com/sites/splasher-maven-plugin
 github: https://github.com/bitstrings/splasher-maven-plugin